German trawler V 311 Osdorf: History

 On 17 October 1939, she was sold to Andersen & Co, Hamburg and was renamed Osdorf.
 The registration HH 259 was allocated.
 She participated in Operation Weserübung in 1940.
-On 20 April 1941, Osdorf was requisitoned by the Kriegsmarine for use as a vorpostenboot.
+On 20 April 1941, Osdorf was requisitioned by the Kriegsmarine for use as a vorpostenboot.
 She was allocated to 3 Vorpostenflotille as V 311 Osdorf.
 She was returned to her owners post-war.